 Are they right?

 Check out these additional stats from the infographic:

 People retain 65 percent of the information they view from three days after they are presented with an image.
 Ninety-four percent of users will leave a website if it has a poor graphic design.

 Blog articles with more images get two times more social media shares as articles with fewer images.

 We are hardwired to pay attention to physically appealing graphics.
 So, the job of a graphic designer is a crucial component of creating a well-rounded marketing strategy.
 However, a professional designer can put a dent in your pocket.

 Fortunately, you can get around this by hiring a full-time remote designer from Latin America to join your team.
-From saving money to having someone dedicated to working on your visual identity, there are benefits to hiring a remote designer.
+From saving money to having someone dedicated to working on your visual identity treatment centers, there are benefits to hiring a remote designer.
 Still not convinced?
 Take a look at the reasons listed below on how a remote designer from Latin America can best complement your marketing strategy.